ipfs/ipfs-docs/docs/reference/js/api.md

 :::

-JS-IPFS [ipfs-http-client](https://www.npmjs.com/package/ipfs-http-client) is a library that controls an active IPFS node (JS-IPFS) running through its own version of the [RPC API over HTTP](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-server).
+The [ipfs-http-client API](https://www.npmjs.com/package/ipfs-http-client) is a library that controls an active JS-IPFS node running through its own version of the [RPC API over HTTP](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-server).
   - JS-IPFS will internally use this library if it detects another node is running on your machine.
 You can also interact with the HTTP version of JS-IPFS RPC API directly using `fetch()` in a browser or a module like `request` in Node.js, but using this library can be much more convenient.
   - When using JS-IPFS as a backend, use the [ipfs-client](https://www.npmjs.com/package/ipfs-client) instead to leverage gRPC connections over WebSockets to allow some commands to achieve the bidirectional streaming necessary to have full duplex streams running in the browser.